greim/freeloader/README.markdown

 does two things:

  2. Loads a set of required libraries the first time an element with a given class or id appears on the page.
- 3. Pre-process every element with a given class or id that appears on the page.
+ 3. Pre-processes every element with a given class or id that appears on the page.

 ## Pre-processing